-Once the Department of Education (DOE) has received your consent, it has 60 calendar days to evaluate your child.
+After you have given consent, the New York City Department of Education (NYC DOE) has 60 calendar days to evaluate your child.

-- A comprehensive psycho-educational evaluation that looks at what your child knows and how he or she learns
+- Psycho-Educational- an evaluation that looks at what your child knows and how he or she learns.

 - Functional Behavior Assessments

 - School records